mcovelli/SystemsProject/README.md

 ### 1. Clone the Repository

-Open a terminal, navigate to your XAMPP `htdocs` folder, and clone the project:
+Open a terminal or command prompt, navigate to your XAMPP `htdocs` folder, and clone the project:

 **Mac:**
 ```bash